course-details-portlet

 Course content

-The course is taught and supervised in Norwegian
+The course is taught and supervised in Norwegian.

 The course is divided into modules:

-Module 1: System components, Drawings, Energy considerations related to fluid transport in pipes
+Module 1: System components, drawings, energy considerations related to fluid transport in pipes

-Module 2: Pressure/temperature/flexibility design of pipe systems
+Module 2: Pressure/temperature/flexibility design of piping systems

-Module 3: Materials used in pipe systems
+Module 3: Material selection in piping systems

-Module 6: Mechanical completion/commissioning /preservation/hand over of pipe systems
+Module 6: Mechanical completion/commissioning/preservation/delivery of piping systems

 Learning outcome